 Fundação Getúlio Vargas (FGV): São Paulo

-- A current student enrolled in a Carlson School Part-Time MBA or MA-HRIR program
+- Currently enrolled in a Carlson Full-time MBA, Part-time, MBA or M.A-HRIR program

 - In good academic standing with a minimum GPA of 3.0

 - Additional criteria may apply

 - The University of Minnesota is committed to the policy that all persons shall have equal access to its programs, facilities and employment without regard to race, color, creed, religion, national origin, sex, age, marital status, disability, public assistance status, veteran status, or sexual orientation

 - All Carlson students are responsible for obtaining a passport before they participate on a study abroad program

 - All students participating on an exchange program will be responsible for obtaining a visa or residence permit if required by their host country.
 The Carlson Global Institute will not process visa applications for students participating on exchange programs and are not visa experts.

 - The Carlson Global Institute and the host university will provide resources for visa and residence permit applications if necessary, but students will need to work with the consulate and/or visa processing company directly as well.

 - Successful exchange students demonstrate a high degree of independence, adaptability, and flexibility because support and services will be different from a US university